mathesar-foundation/mathesar-wiki/design/process.md

 It's essential to be attentive to sources of feedback when iterating through prototypes.
 We often over-design a prototype to the point where we are not testing the intended solution but simply refining it.
 To ensure that every iteration has a clear purpose, we must move from prototyping into testing as soon as possible and many times as necessary during the design process.

 ## Goals
-Create a testable solution for the design problem that can be experienced by the team or users.
+Create a testable solution for the design problem that the team or users can experience to obtain feedback.

 ## Activities
+- Select components and patterns
+- Build prototypes
+- Share prototypes

 # Testing
-*Coming soon*
+During the testing phase, the prototypes produced in the previous step go through different forms of user-centered testing, where they are evaluated based on pre-established criteria.

+## Activities
+- Preliminary team evaluation of prototypes
+- Heuristic evaluation of prototypes (against predefined design principles)
+- Conduct user testing (comparative or explorative)
+- Send out surveys to obtain user insights

+## Questions
+### Do we need to always test with actual users?
+User-centered testing can be conducted with or without actual users depending on the requirements and context.
+However, in the end, both types of testing will always be required.